dojo-modeling/topic-causality/README.md

 docker-compose up
 ```

-If the image has not been built before, or the cache that downloads the model is busted and we're rebuilding the image, you'll have to wait for the huggingface transformers library to download the decently-sized `gpt2-xl` text-transform model (6.43 GB).
-This will also be the case when modifying requirements.txt

-# Integration With Other Dojo Services

-Integration setup has been completed for dojo docker-compose overrides.
-Ensure your .envfile contains:
+If using outside of docker, ensure  the `TRANSFORMERS_CACHE` environment variable is set to yur preferred cache location.
+Else, it will default to `$HOME/.cache/huggingface`

+### Note

+The following shared volume is set up by default:
+- ./big_models_data_cache:/recommender/big_models_data_cache

+with the following env var set on Dockerfile:

 ```
-RECOMMENDER_HOST=recommender
-RECOMMENDER_PORT=8084
+ENV TRANSFORMERS_CACHE="/recommender/big_models_data_cache"
 ```

-and, if using outside of docker, ensure  the `TRANSFORMERS_CACHE` environment variable is set to yur preferred cache location.
-Else, it will default to `$HOME/.cache/huggingface`
+Which means that, by default, the host will contain this model cache as well.
+This makes it so that the container can be stopped, rebuilt, or restarted and the 6.5GB model can be reused between sessions.